 The Board may delegate functions to the CEO who may in turn delegate to the ETLs of the Company.
-The primary responsibility of the execute Board directives and manage the day to day operations of the Company in accordance with the objectives and policies set out by the Board.
+The primary responsibility of the execute Board is to direct and manage the day to day operations of the Company in accordance with the objectives and policies set out by the Board.